We are so excited that you are joining us for the Sugarloaf Charity Summit Charity Challenge!

 We wanted to set a lofty goal for our community!
 Just like a cancer diagnosis presents a mountain to climb, we wanted to set a challenge that would require a full team to meet.
 We're confident that, with your help, we can get there--and raise a whole lot doing it!

-2020 is the year of adaptation; and the Charity Summit has done just that!
-For this inaugural year of the Sugarloaf Charity Challenge, you can do what works best for you.
-Whether that's downhill skiing, cross country skiing, snowshoeing, or even fat tire biking.
-Just get out on the snow and track your distance on January 30!
+We'd love to have you participate in the 2022 Charity Challenge, whether through downhill skiing, cross country skiing, snowshoeing, or even fat tire biking.
+Just get out on the snow and track your distance on January 29!
 Not going to be at Sugarloaf that weekend?
 That's ok!
 You can participate wherever you are and you'll feel the Sugarloaf community with you.
 Just be sure to raise $150 on your page so that your mileage counts!